UK Minimum Wage

 How will the New National Living Wage affect me?

-If you are earning the 2021 £8.91 per hour National Minimum Wage, on the 1st April your new UK Living Wage rate will be £9.50 an hour.
-According to the BBC, this means that a full time worker will earn an extra £1,074 per year, before tax and National Insurance.
+If you are earning the 2023 £10.42 per hour National Minimum Wage, on the 1st April your new UK Living Wage rate will be £11.44 an hour.
+According to the BBC, workers who may not be entitles to the National Minimum Wage (NMW) include the self-employed, company directors, volunteers, members of the armed forces, and people living and working in a religious community.

 National Minimum Wage Announcement